airbob/MediaWiki_Skin_PureCss/ReadMe.md

 ### How it looks ###

-Here is how the default wiki looks like after updating skin setting<br>
+Here is how the wiki looks like after updating skin setting<br>
 screenshot 1: <br>
 ![](img/PureCss1.png) <br>
 screenshot 2: <br>